lockb0x-llc/Pakana-Stellar-Razor-Components/README.md

 ## Usage

-Example for how to use Pakana Stellar Razor Components in your project.
+Example for how to use Pakana-Stellar-Razor-Components in your project.

 ```csharp
 <!-- Razor View Using Pakana Stellar Razor Components -->